 Large target market with favorable trends.
 The healthcare industry represents an enormous target market.
 Total U.S. national health expenditure exceeds \$3 trillion, and the Center for Medicare and Medicaid Services ("CMS") has estimated that total healthcare spending will approach 20% of total U.S. Gross Domestic Product over the coming years.
 Spending on healthcare, driven by advancements in technology and treatment alternatives, has already been growing faster than the broader economy, as evidenced by the fact that healthcare expenditures tripled from 1995 to 2015 and are still trending at a 5-6% annual growth rate, according to CMS.
-According to CMS, pharmaceutical spending has remained a stable part of healthcare spending in the United States at around 10% over the last two decades, and we expect that this trend will continue even as healthcare expenditures continue to grow.
+According to CMS, pharmaceutical spending has remained a stable part of healthcare spenditures continue to grow.
 The momentum of research and development in the biopharmaceutical industry makes this clear, with global R&D expenditures projected by Statista to be \$188 billion in 2020, with more than \$75 billion in estimated expenditures in the U.S. alone.
 These figures encompass spending on all steps from discovery through clinical development and highlight the scope and scale of opportunity.
 In addition, the U.S. Food and Drug Administration (FDA) approval of new drugs increased approximately 40% comparing 2010 to 2014 numbers with those of 2015 to 2019, and we expect continued breakthroughs and approvals in coming years.